Atomic forces from correlation energy functionals based on the adiabatic-connection fluctuation-dissipation theorem: Results and discussion

-The $\G$-phonon was then evaluated at experimental lattice parameter, with the total-energy finite-difference approach, for RPA[OEP(33\%)] and self-consistent RPA.
-At a $\G$-centered 4$\times$4$\times$4 $\mathbf{k}$-point-grid this gave a difference of 2~cm$^{-1}$ in the phonon frequency.
-We, therefore, continued using OEP(33\%) as a starting point for RPAx, RPAx(1) and AC-SOSEX.
+The $\G$-phonon was then evaluated at the experimental lattice parameter, with the total energy finite-difference approach, for RPA[OEP(33\%)] and self-consistent RPA.
+At a $\G$-centered 4$\times$4$\times$4 $\mathbf{k}$-point-grid, we found a difference of only 2~cm$^{-1}$ in the phonon frequency between the two methods.
+We, therefore, continued using OEP(33\%) as a starting point for RPAx, RPAx(1), and AC-SOSEX.
 We found a quick convergence with respect to the number of eigenvalues of the response function.
 Results were well-converged already with a total of 20-40 eigenvalues.
 On the other hand, due to the smaller gap in Ge, we needed to include up to 12 imaginary frequency points.
-A plane-wave cut-off of 60 Ry was sufficient.
-For the $\mathbf{k}$-point convergence we used a similar setup as in silicon: 8$\times$8$\times$8 for the EXX part of the energy and a 4$\times$4$\times$4 shifted grid for the correlation energy.
+A plane-wave cutoff of 60 Ry was sufficient.
+For the $\mathbf{k}$-point convergence, we used a similar setup as in silicon: 8$\times$8$\times$8 for the EXX part of the energy and a 4$\times$4$\times$4 shifted grid for the correlation energy.
 The results for the $\G$-phonon are presented in Tab. \ref{tab:Tab_Germanium_Frequency}.
 We have also included the frequency in PBE0(33\%) and PBE, where we used a 8$\times$8$\times$8 $\mathbf{k}$-point grid and a 80~Ry plane-wave cutoff.

-The anharmonic correction was estimated also for Ge \cite{vanderbilt1986CalculationAnharmonicPhonon} giving a value of -1.2~cm$^{-1}$.
+The anharmonic correction was estimated also for Ge in Ref.~\cite{vanderbilt1986CalculationAnharmonicPhonon}, giving a value of -1.2~cm$^{-1}$.
 Taking this into account, the experimental harmonic phonon is at 305~cm$^{-1}$.
 The RPA[OEP(33\%)] value is exactly on top of this value.
 We see that RPA corrects the PBE frequency by 10~cm$^{-1}$.
-The effect of exact-exchange kernel is rather small, increasing the RPA frequency by 4~cm$^{-1}$ in RPAx, 1~cm$^{-1}$ in RPAx(1), and 5~cm$^{-1}$ in AC-SOSEX.
-Thus, all ACFDT-based methods predict a value in good agreement with experiments.
-The PBE0(33\%) functional gives phonon at 310~cm$^{-1}$, which, similar to C and Si, slightly overestimates the RPA result.
+The effect of the exact-exchange kernel is rather small, increasing the RPA frequency by 4~cm$^{-1}$ in RPAx, 1~cm$^{-1}$ in RPAx(1), and 5~cm$^{-1}$ in AC-SOSEX.
+Thus, every ACFDT-based method predicts a value in good agreement with experiments.
+The PBE0(33\%) functional finds the optical phonon at 310~cm$^{-1}$, which, similar to C and Si, slightly overestimates the RPA result.

-We have not included the Ge dispersion plot in RPA due to the slow $\mathbf{k}$-point convergence of the phonons around the $L$-point, which would necessitate larger grids than 3$\times$3$\times$3 on the [222] supercell.
-In addition, a self-consistent calculation would be needed which multiplies the cost by the number of iterations required to converge the KS orbitals.
+We have not included the Ge dispersion plot in RPA due to the slow $\mathbf{k}$-point convergence of the phonons around the L-point, which would necessitate larger grids than 3$\times$3$\times$3 on the [222] supercell.
+In addition, a self-consistent calculation would be needed, which multiplies the cost by the number of iterations required to converge the KS orbitals.